developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 &#50;.
 Pair the device with the Mac using the Mac's Bluetooth Preferences panel.
 Enter pairing code and follow additional prompts as necessary.

 &#51;.
-Right-click the newly paired device and select 'Send File to Device...' (as below).
+Right-click the newly paired device and select "Send File to Device..." (as below).

 ![img](../../images/getting-started/setup/PocketPCsend.png)